naoshibaikyu/superbuddn/test.md

 %Stardust returns to the lounge, glancing back over his shoulder as he goes and shaking his head in disbelief at what he had to go through just for some popcorn.

-Shinobu: Hey, what kept you?
+Shinobu Annoyed: Hey, what kept you?

 Stardust: Naoshi.
 He blocked off the kitchen and turned it into some kind of fast food joint or something.